 Borrowing loans to pay for college may be the only way for many students.
 If you do have to borrow loans for college, the Office of Student Financial Assistance wants to make sure you borrow wisely and just what you need!

-So, before you accept your Federal Stafford Loans*, keep the following things in mind:
+Before you accept your Federal Direct loans*, keep the following things in mind:

-- Don't expect to live off your Federal Stafford Loans entirely.
-Federal Stafford loans are to be used for education related expenses first, such as tuition and book costs.
+- Don't expect to live off your Federal Direct loans.
+Federal Direct loans are to be used for education related expenses first, such as tuition and book costs.
 Any remaining loan funds can then be used towards living expenses.

 - Do I need the full loan amount being awarded to me?
-Students are never required to accept their full Federal Stafford Loan Award.
-Students can reduce and/or decline their Federal Stafford Loans.
+Students are never required to accept their full Federal Direct loan award.
+Students can reduce and/or decline their Federal Direct loans.
 After all, this is money you will have to pay back!

 - What education related expenses do I still need covered?